Noch05/city_managers/README.md

 ## Plots

-This folder contains all plots as png and tables as text files for viewing.
+This folder contains all plots and tables for easy viewing.

 ## NCUR Poster
 Presentation poster created for National Conference for Undergraduate Research 2025 (NCUR 2025) using `posterdown` (<https://github.com/brentthorne/posterdown>)